AJDot/Launch_School_Files/180_SQL_Relational_Databases/notes/Schema_Data_and_SQl_Summary_74.md

-# Schema, Data, and SQl - Summary
+# Schema, Data, and SQL - Summary

 * *SQL* is a *special-purpose, declarative* language used to manipulate the structure and values of datasets stored in a relational database.
 * SQL is comprised of three sublanguages: